 Initially they said that what makes you happiest in life is money.

 Money, they said, was more important for happiness than experiences are.
-After all, while some things (these things) might be worth more than money, cold hard cash is still important.
+After all, while some things might be worth more than money, cold hard cash is still important.
 Money creates comfort and stability, and if you have plenty of bank savings you’re going to be pretty okay in most regards.
 All true.

 It was a truth I was living when I was 21.